Vectreal/vectreal-core/packages/hooks/README.md

 ## Overview

 `@vctrl/hooks` is a React hooks package designed to simplify 3D model loading, optimization, and exporting within React applications.
-It's part of the [vectreal-core](https://github.com/vectreal/vectreal-core) ecosystem and is primarily used in the [`@vctrl/viewer`](https://www.npmjs.com/package/@vctrl/viewer?activeTab=readme) React component and the [official website application](https://core.vectreal.com).
+It's part of the [vectreal-core](https://github.com/vectreal/vectreal-core) ecosystem and is fully integrated into the [official website application](https://core.vectreal.com).

 The package provides powerful hooks for: